SpyBond/LegoBattlesRebalancePatch/README.md

 <br>
 Icon created by [Neteni](https://www.youtube.com/@Tititeni_hortitidanldraft)

-This patch file for the Nintendo DS videogame Lego Battles allows you to apply balance changes to the game that makes it for fun to play both in multiplayer and in singleplayer.
+This patch file for the Nintendo DS videogame Lego Battles, created by [Ryncat](https://www.youtube.com/@ryncat8115) allows you to apply balance changes to the game that makes it for fun to play both in multiplayer and in singleplayer.

 This is only a patch file and does not include the rest of the game.
 You must use [Crystal Tile 2](https://www.romhacking.net/utilities/818/) or a similar ROM packing tool with a legally obtained ROM of Lego Battles to apply the patch to the game.
 Further instructions on how to do this will be given below.